Immunology

 Admission procedure requirements specific to the study programme

-The conditions and course of the admission procedure for the part-time of study are the same as the conditions for the full-time form.
+The conditions and course of the admission procedure for the part-time form of study are the same as the conditions for the full-time form.

 We recommend to contact your potential supervisor in advance and consult the suitable form of preparation for the interview.
 Each study programme has its own specifics, so the supervisor can help you to prepare for the specialized entrance examination (the interview).